tran-barry/sample-lol-app/README.md

 * Frontend
   * actually render nice html
-  * allow user to input summoner name
-    * sanatize input so it accepts spaces in name

 * Other
   * Get rid of all the node modules you're not actually using